KittyGiraudel/sass-guidelines/index.md

 {% highlight scss %}
 /**
  * 1. Magic number.
 This value is the lowest I could find to align the top of
- * `.element` with its parent.
+ * `.foo` with its parent.
 Ideally, we should fix it properly.
  */
-.element {
+.foo {
   top: 0.327em; /* 1 */
 }
 {% endhighlight %}